Foyle's War series 2: "Fifty Ships"

-Cast and Characters
+Cast and characters

 This episode introduces Foyle's former love, Elizabeth Lewes, whom he had hoped to marry some 20 years ago, if permission had not been withheld by her father.
+She expressed great regret, saying she never loved her husband although he was always kind.
+She wanted to start over with Foyle, but he was too decent to betray her good husband and their two sons, one named Christopher, presumably after him.

 It is established that Stewart is 22 years old.
-And Foyle’s warning to Paige in this episode is later fulfilled in "The Eternity Ring" (Series 7, Episode 1), when Foyle returns from America having confronted Paige there and perhaps provoked his suicide.
+Also, Foyle’s warning to Paige in this episode is later fulfilled in "The Eternity Ring" (Series 7, Episode 1), when Foyle returns from America having confronted Paige there and perhaps provoked his suicide.

-Background and Production
+Background and production

 The title refers to the Destroyers for Bases Agreement, under which the United States traded 50 U.S. Navy destroyers to the U.K. in exchange for land rights in certain British colonies.
 The agreement was a reversal of the U.S.'s isolationist policy and a precursor to the much more substantial Lend-Lease programme.
 The edition of the Eastbourne Chronicle announcing the visit of Paige to Hastings is dated "Wednesday September 14, 1940".
 Therefore, this episode starts the day after the Season 1 episode - "Eagle Day".
 The episode also reveals the darker side of the war effort: those willing to profit in wartime at the expense of their countrymen.
 The subplot involving the capture of the character Hans Maier is based upon a real incident in which a German spy, Carl Meier, was caught in a similar way.

 "Among the Few"

-Cast and Characters
+Cast and characters

-The relationship and sense of trust between Christopher Foyle and his son Andrew is tested when Foyle learns details of Andrew’s secretive sexual relationship with (and "engagement" to) Dewar's friend Violet Davies.
-Foyle again "bends the rules" in deference to the needs of wartime by allowing Talbot, who has confessed to accidentally causing Dewar's death, to lead the squadron on one last sortie (in which he is killed), and then consoles his own son afterwards by praising Talbot as a good man.
+The relationship and sense of trust between Christopher Foyle and his son Andrew is tested when Foyle learns details of Andrew’s secret sexual relationship with (and "engagement" to) Dewar's friend Violet Davies.
+Foyle again "bends the rules" in deference to the needs of wartime by allowing Talbot, who has confessed to accidentally causing Dewar's death, to lead the squadron on one last sortie, in which he is killed.
+He then consoles his own son afterwards by praising Talbot as a good man.

-Background and Production
+Background and production

 This episode addresses petrol theft and black-marketeering in the new era of wartime rationing, in which petrol was the first item to be restricted..
 The flying Supermarine Spitfire featured in this episode was Historic Aircraft Collection's Spitfire Mk.Vb BM597, and the airfield filming took place at Dunsfold.